onur-dogan/Cpp-Examples/README.md

     - A unique pointer can point to only one resource(a single object or dynamically allocated array of objects).
     - A `unique_ptr` can transfer the ownership of the managed object to another unique_ptr if it's not declared as const.
     - A `unique_ptr` variable is created by using the **new** keyword, so it allocates dynamically.
 So, it must be freed by using the `delete` keyword.
 As the name suggests, the unique pointers free the dynamically allocated resource memory automatically when the destructor function is called, so it avoids the dynamically allocated resource memory issues.
+- The last pointer of the linked data structure must point to a **NULL pointer** to mark the end of the list.
+Each node is connected with the next one and the last node doesn't have any node after itself so it can't point to other next node.
+- Defining **Dynamic Memory Allocation** for the data structures that grow and shrink, saves memory.